 Spruce up your current home

 First impressions count but making small tweaks to your home can make a huge difference.
-Perhaps use this extra time to spruce up your garden, tidy up any cupboards, declutter worktops and dig out your tools to complete those unfinished DIY projects.
+Spruce up your garden, tidy up any cupboards, declutter worktops and dig out your tools to complete those unfinished DIY projects.
 All of this will help when it comes to showing your house to potential buyers.
-You can even do virtual viewings while social distancing restrictions remain in place so do not delay making your house look as good as it can.

 Phillip Bishop comments: “There is lots you can be doing to start the process, to ensure you sell in the fastest possible time and at the best price.